(bed ak' wi leen)

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What SPECIAL PRECAUTIONS should I follow?

 - tell your doctor and pharmacist if you are allergic to bedaquiline, any other medications, or any of the ingredients in bedaquiline tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: carbamazepine (Equetro, Tegretol); itraconazole (Sporanox); nefazodone; certain medications for human immunodeficiency virus (HIV) infection including indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra); phenobarbital; phenytoin (Dilantin); rifabutin (Mycobutin); rifampin (Rimactane, in Rifamate, in Rifater); and rifapentine (Priftin).
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: carbamazepine (Equetro, Tegretol, Teril, others); certain medications for human immunodeficiency virus (HIV) infection including efavirenz (Sustiva, in Atripla), indinavir (Crixivan), lopinavir (in Kaletra), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra, in Viekira Pak); itraconazole (Onmel, Sporanox); ketoconazole (Nizoral); nefazodone; phenobarbital; phenytoin (Dilantin); rifabutin (Mycobutin); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); and rifapentine (Priftin).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with bedaquiline, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products you are taking, especially St. John's wort.